stlartworks/stlartworks.github.io/support.md

 featureStatement: DONATE

 title: Thank you
-subtitle: We are grateful for your support
+subtitle: We are grateful for your donations!
 permalink: /support/

 unique-cta: true